Meir Meivar: Military career

-Meivar was fourteen when he joined the ranks of the Haganah, as a courier boy.
+Meivar was fourteen when he joined the ranks of the Haganah as a courier boy.
 After a short while in Maccabi youth movement, he moved to serve with Betar and was soon assigned as the commander of the local branch, taking in parallel also the command of the "Etzel" in Safed.
 This lasted until 1940, when the Etzel split into "Etzel" and "Lehi".
 In his book, Meivar describes his involvement with various youth movements as a character building experience, and emphasizes that volunteering for multiple organizations, sometimes with contradicting ideologies, did not interfere with his evolvement as a future commander.

 In 1938 Meivar formally joined the fighting forces of Haganah; his first commander was Miriam Stern.
 A short while after the Arab revolt and massacres of Tiberias, he was sent to an officers’ course.
-Most of his activities involved evading the colonizing British troops, and helping Safed acquire ammunition and weapons.
+Most of his activities involved evading British troops, and helping Safed acquire ammunition and weapons.
 The overall goal was to prepare for future revolts and battles.
 However, in 1939, at the beginning of World War II, the Arab revolts in Mandatory Palestine ceased.
 Although Haganah recommended assisting the British by providing them with some troops, Meivar refused.
 In his book, he justifies this decision, claiming that he was already part of four different military courses, and dealing with the tension between Etzel and Haganah, which peaked at 1940.
 Eventually, Meivar's meeting with Avraham Stern (founder of Lehi) was one of the key influences leading to his leaving of Etzel.

 In 1944, Meivar was appointed the commander of Safed by Giora Shanan, the Deputy Palmach Commander.
 According to Meivar's book, at the time the Haganah forces in Safed had approximately 100 troopers.
 One of his immediate goals was to recruit more people.
 His motivation was the prevalent conflict and the imminent battles.
 Since he grew up as a commander in the lines of Etzel, he was able to convince his former fighters to join the Haganah training.
 Later, in the 1948 War, those same fighters completely united with the Haganah forces, resulting in a better ability to defend the city.

 1948 War

 Preparations for the war began more than 10 years before it actually begun.
 In 1936, Meivar participated in devising an overall defense plan to protect Safed's Jewish quarter.
 His role included setting the positions, stocking them with ammunition, defining sectors and conducting mental preparations of the fighters.
 These arrangements, made with Mordechai Leibovitz (Ben-Ari), were the cornerstone of Safed's Jewish quarter defense, which was later proved essential.
 When Yitzhak Sadeh, the Palmach chief commander, was asked about the situation in Safed, he said that the one who will control the city's fortress, will be able to take control over the whole city.
-Hence the title of Meivar's book, “At the Shadow of the Fortress” (In Hebrew: "בצל המצודה").
+Hence the title of Meivar's book, "At the Shadow of the Fortress" (In Hebrew: "בצל המצודה").